AP VoteCast: A look at voters in Florida, Illinois, Arizona - KVIA

 During a pandemic that has stunted travel, closed schools, forced millions of workers to stay home and canceled campaign rallies, voters in Florida’s Democratic primary expressed measured concerns about the coronavirus.
 About 4 in 10 said they are very concerned that they or a relative will get the virus.
 Roughly as many are somewhat concerned, while just 2 in 10 expressed little to no concern.

-Democratic primary voters in the battleground state strongly believe Joe Biden could fare well against President Donald Trump: 84% think the former vice president could definitely or probably win the general election.
-A smaller majority, 58%, think Vermont Sen. Bernie Sanders could likely beat the incumbent president.
+Democratic primary voters in the battleground state strongly believe Biden could fare well against President Donald Trump: 84% think the former vice president could definitely or probably win the general election.
+A smaller majority, 58%, think the Vermont senator could likely beat the incumbent president.

 ILLINOIS

-In Illinois, a wide share of Democratic primary voters — about three-quarters — say they are likely to vote for Joe Biden or Bernie Sanders if either is the nominee facing Trump in November.
+In Illinois, a wide share of Democratic primary voters — about three-quarters — say they are likely to vote for whoever is the nominee facing Trump in November.
 Some — 13% — say they would vote for Biden, but not Sanders; eight percent say they would vote for Sanders, but not Biden.

+Biden drew his core supporters in Illinois, including women, moderate and conservative voters, older voters and African Americans.
+Sanders enjoyed support from two-thirds of voters under 30, though voters ages 30 through 44 split between him and Biden.

 More than 8 in 10 say it’s very important that the nominee can beat Trump and that he is a strong leader.